alexjhetherington/asteroidz/README.md

 ### Differences from classic Asteroids
 * No space ships
 * No levels; the game runs continuously and asteroids spawn faster and faster
-* Asteroids don't provide scores
+* Asteroids don't provide scores - instead they drop targets which give scores
-* A new randomly assigned target that gives scores when flown into
+* Ammo limits

-* Regenerating Ammo
+See AsteroidManager to adjust score, size, speed and spawn behaviour of asteroids.
+See the player prefab to adjust handling